If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 Please note that while 12-hour intermittent fasting is generally safe, it may not be suitable for everyone, especially children and people with certain medical conditions.
 It is important to talk to your doctor before starting any new eating pattern or plan, especially if you have diabetes or other health conditions.

-In addition, pregnant or breastfeeding women should not follow intermittent fasting and people with a history of disordered eating should also avoid intermittent fasting.
+In addition, pregnant or breastfeeding women or anyone with a history of disordered eating should not follow intermittent fasting.
 Intermittent fasting is not recommended for children due to their rapidly growing bodies, brains, and muscles.

-The first step is to choose a 12-hour eating window each day, for example 7am-7pm.
-You will begin eating with breakfast around 7am and stop eating for the night by 7pm.
-You will fast for the remaining 12 hours.
+The first step is to choose a 12-hour eating window each day, for example, 7am-7pm.
+Begin eating with breakfast around 7am and stop eating for the night by 7pm.
+Fast for the remaining 12 hours.

 Tips for getting started with 12 hour intermittent fasting